SpunkyBot/spunkybot/README.md

  - GeoIP: [pygeoip.py](https://github.com/urthub/pygeoip)
 	- The library has been extended with the list `GeoIP_country_name` to support full country names (e.g. Germany for country_code DE).
 This file is released under the MIT License.

 Urban Terror™ and FrozenSand™ are trademarks of 0870760 B.C.
-Ltd
+Ltd.